baregl/PlayBack/README.md

    No, don't use anything you can remember.
 Just generate a random password.
 If you have no idea how to do that, use [this](https://ddg.co/?q=random%20password).
+8. Is it safe to interrupt the sync process?

+   Yes.
+It may leave the file that is currently being transmitted incomplete, but it will be retransmitted on the next sync.

 ## Based on
 - Clientlib
   - PKGJ for the config parser by Philippe Daouadi (BSD 2-Clause)